 - You’ve been crafting and picking up/cleaning your house and yard.

 Now, it’s final push time!
 Here’s your week four daily agenda to get you party-ready.
 Of course, you can condense any steps you want to.
 I’ve just divided the work into daily tasks in case that’s all you have time for.

 Day 1: Finish any remaining crafting.

 Day 2: Iron your tablecloths and any fabric you may be using.
 If your party will be indoors, and you need to use a backdrop scaffolding, assemble that now.
 Throughout this series, I’ve really just assumed (and recommend) that if your party is outdoors, you let nature be your backdrop.
 That’s especially so if this is your first outdoor party.
 The wind can wreck havoc on outdoor backdrops.
 I’ll post some tips about outdoor backdrops another time.

-Day 3: Clean the party floor of your house (or schedule to have cleaned).
-I’m thinking about your power room, plus final vacuuming or mopping and dusting.
+Day 3: Clean the party floor of your house (or schedule to have it cleaned).
+I’m thinking about your powder room, plus final vacuuming or mopping and dusting.
 All the “heavy lifting” decluttering and cleaning should be done by now.
 Sweep your front stoop and wipe down your front door.